java-native-access/jna/www/PublishingToMavenCentral.md

         git checkout --
         ant deploy -DskipNative=true

-Note: unlike stable, unchanging releases, a SNAPSHOT may be re-published at any time (and it typically deleted after a full release is performed).
+Note: unlike stable, unchanging releases, a SNAPSHOT may be re-published at any time (and is typically deleted after a full release is performed).